MasteredSoftware/Astriarch/README.md

 License
 =======
-The Silverlight version of Astriarch - Ruler of the Stars is released under the MIT License.
+This version of Astriarch - Ruler of the Stars is released under the MIT License.